luetzyas/edpo-ss24-drop-shipping-a1-gr4/kafka/java/checkout/README.md

 ```

 ### Event-Carried State Transfer Pattern for Inventory Data
-Every time there's a change in the inventory levels, the Inventory service broadcasts this information as an `InventoryUpdatedEvent`.
+Every time there's a change in the inventory levels, the Inventory service broadcasts this information as an `InventoryUpdatedEvent` as well as `GoodsBlockedEvent`.
 The Checkout service listens to these events and maintains an up-to-date internal copy of the stock levels.

    <img src="ECST-pattern.png" width="500">